pypy/pypy.org/posts/2025/05/allocation_sampling2.md

 timestamp.
 Unfortunately those timestamps are the clock counts read from the CPU’s `TSC` (Time Stamp Counter ~ number of cycles since last reset) register (at least on x86/x86_64), which are not perfectly suitable for measuring time.
-VMProf on the other hand (our modified VMProf) uses timestamps retrieved with Unix' `CLOCK_MONOTONIC`.
+Our modified version of VMProf on the other hand uses timestamps retrieved with Unix' `CLOCK_MONOTONIC`.
 This means we cannot exactly associate pypylog events with VMProf samples.
 An easy fix would be to use the same timestamps for pypylog as we do for VMProf, but this could introduce more overhead.
 A better